AndieCoach/Alemaos-Spa/README.md

 ## ATTRIBUTION
 When using this resource, even for republish or promotion purposes, please must include credit link to our website [FuturaVision Studio®](https://futuravision.site).
 Preferably keep the already included footer credit within the document, but feel free to move it to another place if needed.
-For further information or questions about the license,do not hesitate to contact me.
+For further information or questions about the license,do not hesitate to contact us.